 25-foot Cord

 And finally, we can’t ignore the super-long power cord attached to the back of the unit.
 The 25-foot cable offers a wide radius of free movement with fewer interruptions in the middle of cleaning.
-The 2306A’s cable is also 25 feet long.
+The 2306A’s model cable is 25 feet long.

 Bissell Crosswave Pet Pro 2306A